 Pursuant to the Labor Law of PRC, promulgated by the Standing Committee of NPC in July 1994 and amended in December 2018 (the "Labor Law"), and the Labor Contract Law of PRC, promulgated by Standing Committee of the NPC in June 2007 and amended in December 2012 (the "Labor Contract Law"), employers must execute written employment contracts with full-time employees.
 If an employer fails to enter into a written employment contract with an employee for more than a month but less than a year from the date on which the employment relationship is established, the employer must rectify the situation by entering into a written employment contract with the employee and pay the employee twice the employee's salary for the period from the day following the lapse of one month from the date of establishment of the employment relationship to the day prior to the execution of the written employment contract.
-If an employer fails to conclude a written labor contract with a worker within one year as of the date when it employes with wages equal to at least the local minimum wage.
+If an employer fails to conclude a written labor contract with a worker within one year as of the date when it employes the worker, it shall be deemed to have concluded an open-ended labor contract with the latter.
+All employers must compensate their employees with wages equal to at least the local minimum wage.
 Violations of the Labor Law and the Labor Contract Law may result in fines and other administrative sanctions, and serious violations may result in criminal liabilities.